schizoidnightmares/schizoidnightmares.com/gallery.md

 ---

 # Gallery
+6 images in total
+{: .cap}

-A gallery of the images on the website (currently 6)
+A gallery of the images on the website

 ## Schizoid Nightmares
 4 images